 If you follow me on Instagram, you may have noticed I’ve been showing off my gorgeous plants.
 I’ve never been good with plants, they always tended to die on me.
 Unfortunately, I did not inherit my parents’ green fingers.

-Over the years, I’ve invested in quite a few plants and as I was determined to not only make them grow and flourish – but keep alive, it was only fair that I upped my knowledge on how to care for them.
+Over the years, I’ve invested in quite a few plants and as I was determined to not only make them grow and flourish – but keep them alive, it was only fair that I upped my knowledge on how to care for them.
 This is when I discovered Patch Plants and their Plant Parenting Course by Alice Vincent.
 After completing the course, I connected with Alice on Instagram, bought her book ‘How to grow stuff’ and even got an interview with her – so keep reading!

 Tell us a bit about yourself.